JuliaLinearAlgebra/SkewLinearAlgebra.jl/README.md

  ## Eigenvalues and eigenvectors

-The package also provides eigensolvers for  `SkewHermitian` matrices.
+The package also provides eigensolvers for  `SkewHermitian` and `SkewHermTridiagonal` matrices.
 The method to solve the eigenvalue problem is based on the algorithm described in Penke et al, "[High Performance Solution of Skew-symmetric Eigenvalue Problems with Applications in Solving Bethe-Salpeter Eigenvalue Problem](https://arxiv.org/abs/1912.04062)" (2020).

 The function `eigen` returns a `Eigen`structure as the LinearAlgebra standard library:
 ```jl